felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 >
 > Lucius Annaeus Seneca, *Letters on Ethics*

+{{< figure src="/img/make-the-jump.jpg" position="center" caption="Credit: Avril Guarino ([@avrilcutecrap](https://www.instagram.com/avrilcutecrap/) on Instagram)" scale="75%" >}}

+Learning anxiety is a complex emotion.

+I love the illustration above because it illustrates perfectly how I felt for most of my life.
+The black-haired person hanging for dear life on the diving board is caught in a difficult spot.
+That used to be me.
+As much as they would like to dive in the book and join their friends, the jump seems too big.
+Too difficult.
+Too dangerous.

+Having learned feels great.
+Learning, on the other hand, can feel like death.
+What if we fall on our face?
+What if it hurts bad?
+What if we look foolish?
+What if we drown?
+We want to let go, take a chance, and immerse ourselves in knowledge... but it’s not that easy.
+Our fear can make us permanently frozen in place.
+We go home dry, defeated, and aware of our ignorance.

+That is how learning anxiety keeps us stuck in life.
+It blocks us from taking the first step toward trying new things.
+It sucks.

 I wasn't always aware of how bad my learning anxiety was and I had no idea of the choke hold it had on my life.
 I'm